 For a certain generation of us raised on tv re-runs, The Avengers will always be Steed and Mrs Peel, played by the suavely bowler hatted Patrick MacNee and the lynx-like Diana Rigg in The Avengers (1962-9).
 (Or if you prefer, Steed, Purdy and Gambit in The New Avengers (1976-8) we shall quickly skip over and pretend the disastrous big screen remake The Avengers (1998) with Ralph Fiennes and Uma Thurman never happened).
 The Avengers were first introduced in 1963 under their own title where Marvel were clearly trying to compete with DCs team up of in-house superheroes in Justice League of America, which appeared in 1960 and became an immediate success.
 Over the years, The Avengers have undergone numerous different incarnations and featured a constantly rotating roster of Marvel superheroes.
 The film version of The Avengers generally holds true to the comic-book origins in the way that the group came together to combat Loki, although several of the originating members such as Hank Pym/Ant Man and his wife Janet/The Wasp have been cut and others like Hawkeye who did not join until later have been added.
 Indeed, this incarnation of The Avengers seems far more closely modelled on The Ultimates (2002-4) comic-book series by Mark Millar, the creator of Kick-Ass (2010), which reconceived The Avengers and knitted their backstory together and more importantly introduced elements such as the involvement of S.H.I.E.L.D. and the invading Chitauri.
 There are a surprising number of parallelsbetween The Avengers here and the animated Marvel adaptation Ultimate Avengers (2006), which has a very similar plot, especially in the way that The Incredible Hulk becomes the teams secret advantage as they fight off the Chitaui in a climactic battle over a big city.
 Ultimate Avengers had also spawned a sequel Ultimate Avengers II (2006) and there had been two Avengers animated tv series with The Avengers (1999-2000) and The Avengers: Earths Mightiest Heroes (2010 ).

 The Avengers has been placed in the directorial hands of Joss Whedon.
 Whedon is a cult figure to anybody who has had any dabblings in fandom, best known as the creator of tvs Buffy the Vampire Slayer (1997-2003) and its spinoff Angel (1999-2004), as well as the short-lived space opera tv series Firefly (2002-3), which has developed an enormous fan following, and the less popular Dollhouse (2008-10), as well as the web series Dr Horribles Sing-a-Long Blog (2008), a musical spoof of mad scientists.
 Whedon has also written the screenplays for a variety of genre films including the original Buffy the Vampire Slayer (1992), Toy Story (1995), Alien: Resurrection (1997), Titan A.E.
 (2000) and Atlantis: The Lost Empire (2001).
-He made his directorial debut with the big-screen Firefly spinoff Serenity (2005) and more recently produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012) and wrote/produced In Your Eyes (2014) about a psychic connection, and subsequent to this went onto direct a modernised film version of Shakespeares Much Ado About Nothing (2013).
+He made his directorial debut with the big-screen Firefly spinoff Serenity (2005) and more recently produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012) and wrote/produced In Your Eyes (2014) about a psychic connection and wrote and performed uncredited directing duties on Justice League (2017), and subsequent to this went onto direct a modernised film version of Shakespeares Much Ado About Nothing (2013).
 Whedon is a self-confessed comic-book fan and has been associated with several cinematic comic-book properties in the past he was at one point to direct and write the first X-Men film before this was inherited by Bryan Singer and during the early half of the 00s was attached to a touted big screen version of DCs Wonder Woman.

 Audiences responded to The Avengers and turned it into the No 3 box-office hit of all time.
 People clearly like the idea of seeing characters coming together in a shared universe and pitted together, as witness the success of titles like The Avengers and DCs Justice League in print, and beyond that authors like Philip Jose Farmer, Kim Newman and Alan Moores League of Extraordinary Gentlemen who are constantly imagining the encounters between characters of popular fiction and media.
 It says something appealing when a film such as The Avengers whose pitch is almost entirely in terms of fanservice can become as big a hit as this who says the nerds havent taken over the world?